 - where and how Queenslanders go recreational fishing

-- which species and how many they catch and release
+- which species, and how many of those species, Queenslanders catch and release

-- expenditure information to help us understand the economics of recreational fishing.
+- fishing-related expenditure (to help us understand the economics of recreational fishing).

 About the program

-The 2019/20 statewide recreational fishing survey is being conducted by the Social Research Centre, a subsidiary of the Australian National University.
-The Social Research Centre (SRC) is a respected research organisation with recreational fishing survey experience.
-More details about the SRC can be found at www.srcentre.com.au/QldSurvey.
+The 2019–20 statewide recreational fishing survey is being conducted by the Social Research Centre (SCR), a subsidiary of the Australian National University.
+The SRC is a respected research organisation with recreational fishing survey experience.

 Initial contact phase

-Households that intend to fish will be invited to take part in the 12 month recreational fishing activity logbook phase.
-The logbook phase requires participating fishers to record their fishing activity shortly after they go fishing, either by a phone call from our interviewers, or logging the activity via the online survey portal.
+More than 2,500 recreational fishing households have been sent a welcome pack and invited to take part in the 12-month recreational fishing activity logbook phase.
+During this phase, participating fishers are asked to record their fishing activity and expenditure shortly after they go fishing, either by a phone call from our interviewers, or logging the activity via the online survey portal.

-The survey has been refined over the years and it is easy to participate in.
+The survey has been refined over the years and participation is easy.
 People who participated in previous surveys found it interesting and fulfilling to contribute to important research that helps to sustainably manage Queensland’s fisheries.